killercup/presentation-diesel-adventure/Readme.md

 Enable query builder features depending on the used backend

 - Basically every type and trait is generic over the backend
-- E.g.: Only Postgres implementes `RETURNING` clause
+- E.g.: Only Postgres implements `RETURNING` clause

 # Testing Diesel